neeraj-badam/ReactNative-CodeEvolution/README.md

 This is used to avoid content on top,
 Generally the content will start from the top of the device, but if we use SafeAreaView, this will helps us to avoid displaying content from the top of the device, this avoids the space used for notch and displays the content spaced correctly.

+Navigation:
+use navigation for navigating prop for all Screen components and useNavigation only when required.